 Police Spies Out of Lives (PSOOL) is a campaigning support group working to achieve an end to the sexual and psychological abuse of campaigners and others by undercover police officers.
-We support the people affected by the issues to expose the immoral and unjustified practice of undercover relationships, and the institutional prejudices which have led to the abuse.
+We support the women affected by the issues to expose the immoral and unjustified practice of undercover relationships, and the institutional prejudices which have led to the abuse.

 Together, we are calling for an unequivocal end to the practice, a full inquiry into the past, and changes to prevent it ever happening again.

 Since September 2016, we have expanded, and now support new cases brought by other people affected by these issues, as well as their fight for truth through the Public Inquiry.

 We invite you to join us.

 Read more: Act Now / Legal action [link]